telemachus/notes/socrates-companion/notes.md

   sorts of actions belong are virtuous.
 + Socrates denies that he knows how to make people better.
 He cannot teach virtue.

+## Chapter 6: The Priority of Definition

+Socrates famously sought definitions for ethical terms, and Hugh Benson considers his motivation for this pursuit.
+He admits that Socrates may have had multiple motivations, but argues that a particularly important one was Socrates' belief that definitions had "special epistemic status", namely his belief that "knowledge of these answers is...epistemically prior to other sorts of knowledge" (137).

+The principle of the priority of definition:

+> (PD) If A fails to know what F-ness is, then A fails to know anything
+> about F-ness.

+(PD) itself is a conjunction of two principles:

+> (P) If A fails to know what F-ness is, then A fails to know, for any x,
+> that x is F.

+> (D) If A fails to know what F-ness is, then A fails to know, for any G,
+> that F-ness is G.

+Principle (P) is why, for example, Socrates worries in *Hippias Major* that unless he can define the fine, he cannot say of any particular speech that it is fine.
+Principle (D) is why, for example, Socrates says in *Republic I* that he cannot say whether justice is beneficial for those who possess it.

+After a careful review of the textual evidence for and against Socratic commitment to (PD) and the philosophical merits of the principle, Benson asserts that (1) Socrates was committed to (PD) and that (2) (PD) itself is more plausible than contemporary detractors have thought.

 ## Chapter 7: Socratic Eudaimonism (Naomi Reshotko)